AdobeDocs/analytics-learn.sv-SE/help/administration/manage-report-suites/configuring-variables-in-the-admin-console.md

 ---
 title: Konfigurera variabler i Admin Console
-seo-title: Configuring Variables in the Admin Console in Adobe Analytics
 description: När du har definierat de variabler och händelser som du ska använda i din Analytics-implementering måste du gå in och konfigurera dem i Admin Console, så att rapporterna/dimensionerna/mätvärdena alla har rätt namn och beteende.
 Den här videon visar var och hur du gör just det.
-seo-description: After you define the variables and events that you are going to use in your Analytics implementation, you will need to go in and configure them in the Admin Console, so that the reports/dimensions/metrics all have the right names and behavior.
-This video shows you where and how to do just that.
-Adobe Analytics
 feature: Report Suite Settings
 thumbnail: 28755.jpg
 kt: 3582